ppone/docs/accounting/intacct.md

 4. You can optionally enter in a location ID and/or department ID if you are operating a multi-entity Intacct company.

+5. Click **Save**.

 ## Usage

 In this section you will learn how to use the Intacct integration.

-### Accounting Sync

-The accounting sync feature is the cornerstone of the Intacct integration.
-It keeps your books on Intacct up to date with incoming invoices and payments from Invoiced.

-#### Enabling Auto-Sync
+### Enabling Auto-Sync

 Auto-sync will run accounting syncs automatically for you on an ongoing basis.
 Once auto-sync is enabled, accounting syncs will happen approximately once per hour.
-Here's how you can enable auto-sync.
+Here's how you can enable auto-sync:

 1. Go to **Settings** > **Accounting Sync**.